iosadchiy/miga/README.md

 * add warnings for those who don't pay for water/electricity for too long
 * allow to edit utility_transaction fields
 * add comment to transactions (editable via transactions#edit)
-* show sum for the day
 * setup staging environment
-* add notes for member, show them on payments#new

 backlog:
 * split KPO rendering: separate method for each place (row, td)